ILikeAI/AlwaysReddy/README.md

 ### Notice:
 1. There seems to be an issue with the hotkeys sometimes not behaving as they should, I will look into this asap! (you are welcome to fix it too!)
-2. I have only tested this on Windows so I'm unsure if it works on linux or macOS
+2. I have only tested this on Windows so I'm unsure if it works on Linux or macOS
 ## Meet AlwaysReddy
 AlwaysReddy is a simple LLM assistant with the perfect amount of UI...
 None!